pfin/swappulseSdr/README.md

 - `NEXT_PUBLIC_API_URL`: Base URL for the DTCC API (optional, defaults to the public endpoint)
 - `CACHE_TTL`: Time-to-live for the cache in seconds (optional, defaults to 3600)
 - `MAX_CACHE_ITEMS`: Maximum number of items to store in cache (optional, defaults to 100000)

+### Vercel Deployment Notes

+To ensure optimal performance and avoid memory limitations on Vercel, the application automatically adjusts its behavior in production environments:

+1. **Memory Optimization**:
+   - In production, the application reduces the number of mock trades to 1000 (from 3200 in development)
+   - Data processing happens in smaller chunks (500 records at a time) to reduce memory pressure
+   - Console logging is disabled in production to improve performance

+2. **Edge Runtime Compatibility**:
+   - All client components include the "use client" directive to avoid hydration issues
+   - Environment detection is handled safely without relying on environment variables
+   - Large array operations are optimized to work within Edge runtime constraints

+3. **Troubleshooting Deployment Issues**:
+   - If deployment fails, check Vercel logs for specific error messages
+   - Most common issues relate to memory constraints - reduce the trade count further if needed
+   - You can adjust the `tradeCount` value in `src/app/trades/[assetClass]/page.tsx` for further optimization
+   - If Vercel deployment issues persist, consider deploying with AWS Amplify or Netlify as alternatives

 ### Domain Setup